MyHomeworkSpace/support/docs/start.md

 Welcome to MyHomeworkSpace!
 The first step is to get signed up.
 Signing up for MyHomeworkSpace is free and easy.

-## Get Signed Up
+## Get signed up
 1. Open a new browser tab, and go to [myhomework.space](https://myhomework.space)
 2. Click <button class="btn btn-sm btn-primary">Get Started</button>.
-3. Sign in with your DaltonID and Dalton Password, the same login that you use for HS Registration and Classes.
+3. Sign in with your Dalton account, the same login that you use for HSRegistration and Classes.
 4. Click <button class="btn btn-sm btn-dark" style="border-radius: 0">Log in</button>

-{% include alert.html content="**Warning!** When you click the Log in button, you are aggreeing to MyHomeworkSpace's terms of service and privacy policy, which can be found on our [legal site](https://legal.myhomework.space).
+{% include alert.html content="**Warning!** When you click the Log in button, you are agreeing to MyHomeworkSpace's terms of service and privacy policy, which can be found on our [legal site](https://legal.myhomework.space).
 Make sure that you agree with our data use policies before clicking that button." color="warning" icon="fas fa-exclamation-triangle" %}
 {% include alert.html content="MyHomeworkSpace will **never** store your Dalton password.
 You can find more information in our privacy policy, which can be found on our [legal site](https://legal.myhomework.space)." color="success" icon="fas fa-lock" %}

 ---